Presupernova neutrinos: realistic emissivities from stellar evolution: Results: neutrino emission in an evolving star

-Fig. \ref{ourEmiss} shows the temperature-density profiles, i.e., the temperature as a function of the density (multiplied by the electron fraction $Y_e$), of the star at the times $t_n$.
+Fig. \ref{ourEmiss} shows the temperature-density profiles, i.e., the temperature as a function of the density, for each star model at the times $t_n$.
 The dashings/colors in the curves indicate which process contributes most strongly to the total and partial emissivities, $Q$ and $\qth$.
-As expected from prior literature \cite{Itoh:1996im}, generally $Q$ is mostly due to $\beta$ processes at lower density, whereas pair production dominates for $\rho Y_e \gta 10^6~{\rm g ~cm^{-3}}$.
-Small islands of photoneutrino preponderance are observed at $\rho Y_e \sim 10^4~{\rm g~ cm^{-3}}$.
-The same general trend is observed for $\qth$, with the major difference that $\beta$ dominance is much more extended to high density, and islands of $\beta$-dominated emissivity are seen for $\rho Y_e$ as high as $\rho Y_e \sim 10^7~{\rm g~ cm^{-3}}$.
-This suggests the importance of $\beta$ processes for the detectable part of the \n\ spectrum, which is investigated in the next section.
+As expected from prior literature \citep{Itoh:1996im}, generally $Q$ is mostly due to $\beta$ processes at lower density.
+Small islands of photoneutrino preponderance in are observed at $\rho \sim 10^4~{\rm g~ cm^{-3}}$, and pair production dominates for $\rho \gta 10^6~{\rm g ~cm^{-3}}$ and $t \lta t_4$.
+At $t=t_5=t_c$, an extended region of $\beta$ dominance appears in the core, at $\rho \gta 10^{7.5}~{\rm g ~cm^{-3}}$.
+This phenomenon is consistent with the rapid increase in the rate of neutronization (electron capture) in the core as the onset of collapse approaches.
+Indeed, we find that at $t = t_{5} = t_{c}$ electron capture is responsible for $\sim 99\%$ of the total emissivity, $Q$, while the contribution of $\beta$ decay is suppressed (only $\lesssim 1\%$ contribution), as noted above in connection with the electron degeneracy.

+Generally, the partial emissivity, $\qth$, follows the same trends as $Q$, with the major difference that $\beta$ dominance is much more extended to high density, and islands of $\beta$-dominated emissivity are seen for $\rho Y_e$ as high as $\rho Y_e \sim 10^7~{\rm g~ cm^{-3}}$.
+In the core of the star, $\qth$ is always dominated by either pair neutrinos or $\beta$ processes, with the same region of fast neutronization as noted for $Q$.